treelinemike/learning-demos/README.md

 #### Other notes

-In prompt change to appropriate drive/folder
+In prompt change to appropriate drive/folder, e.g.

 `$ D:`